buildit/gravity-ui-web/docs/naming-conventions.md

 The main advantages of this approach are:

-* More succient HTML and CSS code
+* More succinct HTML and CSS code
 * Promotes awareness and use of correct, semantic HTML
 * Means that there are less class names for new developers to learn (since we lean on bog-standard HTML and CSS as much as possible)